San Francisco and Route 1 in the US

 Fisherman’s Wharf and Pier 39 are charming places to visit with a plethora of restaurants to choose from.
 Enjoying a plate of fresh crab is de rigeur.
 Fascinating also is that a majority of tour guides at the Hyde Street Maritime National Historic Park are volunteers; mainly retirees who are only thrilled to be imparting their local history to visiting overseas tourists.

 The only place that I personally found unpleasant was Alcatraz Island known locally as ‘The Rock’.
-The idea of glorifying a place which housed notorious criminals just gave me the creeps and I thought I would never get off the island.
-I also thought the whole experience was far too commercial as we had to line up for photographs before we left the pier and were then subjected to the hard sell on our return.
+The idea of glorifying a place which housed notorious criminals just gives me the creeps and I thought I would never get off the island.
+The experience is also far too commercial as we had to line up for photographs before we left the pier and were then subjected to the hard sell on our return.
 Didn’t buy any……

-On a more positive note the highlights of previous visits were a tie between a visit to the understated Legion of Honor Museum in Lincoln Park and the San Francisco Opera House.
+On the positive side the highlights for me was a tie between a visit to the understated Legion of Honor Museum in Lincoln Park and the San Francisco Opera House.
 The Legion of Honor Museum involved a bus ride on a local bus which rarely carried tourists but can be highly recommended.
 It is a great way to meet the locals and have the chat.
-On the piazza outside the Legion of Honor is Rodin’s famous sculpture ‘The Thinker’ which was an unexpected delight to see.
+On the Piazza outside the Legion of Honor is Rodin’s famous sculpture ‘The Thinker’ which was an unexpected delight to see.
 The museum itself houses many treasures.

 The Opera experience is quite an event.
 It is not recommended to go there the day after you arrive in the city, particularly if you are suffering from jet lag.
 Also check what is on as Wagner’s Valkyries was playing on a particular visit and that’s not for the faint hearted.
 The Valkyries lasts for over 5 hours with 3 intervals.
 My partner suggested that perhaps I might be tired and we could leave at the third interval but being perverse I said that we couldn’t leave without knowing the end!
 It started at 6.30pm and we were desperately seeking a taxi at 1.00am.
 The Valkyries is not a lighthearted opera like Rigoletto.
 It can be hard going unless you are a fan of Wagner.
 I hope I don’t appear a philistine when I say that there was only one tuneful piece in the entire!
 A visit to the San Francisco Symphony Hall would probably have suited better but it was booked out; therefore this should be booked before you embark on your San Francisco Odyssey.